zwamr6aln/zwamr6aln.github.io/Others/FlipByBlink.md

 など

+## Description
+- Simple and normal ebook reader (for fixed-layout)
+- Only a special feature.
+Turn a page with slightly longish voluntary blink
+- Support PDF format
+- Recognize your blinking eyes using a camera
+- Free, non ad, non tracking, non profit

+### Target users
+All people who read fixed-layout ebooks

+### Use cases
 - General reading
 - Playing an instrument while looking at music score
 - Cooking while checking a recipe book